jamessessford/jamessessford.com/source/_posts/nginx.md

 ## Continuous Delivery

-The NGINX setup I'm using above allows me to achieve continuous delivery of my projects. ```/current/``` is symlinked to the correct folder during my deployment process.
+The NGINX setup I'm using above allows me to achieve continuous delivery of my projects; ```/current/``` is symlinked to the correct folder during my deployment process.